hcs-llc/php-json-rpc-http/README.md

 # JSON-RPC over HTTP(S) for PHP

+**Note:** This is a maintained fork of the original [datto/json-rpc-http](https://github.com/datto/php-json-rpc-http) package, which has been abandoned.
+This repository will be kept up-to-date with bug fixes and new features.

 ## Overview

 This package allows you to set up a JSON-RPC client and/or server over HTTP(S),